 Chris Wright is attached to our team and provides physiotherapy services within our Practice to ensure our patients receive care in an environment in which they are familiar.

 Support Back To Work

-If you require support to help you return to work, Sue Hall has clinics in the surgery once a week.
+If you require support to help you return to work, We have a support worker that has clinics in the surgery once a week.
 Should you require support, which may include training or help and advice in returning to the job market.

 Looking after your Ears

 Please note we only provide ear syringing if clinically indicated.